golemfactory/ray-on-golem/README.md

 This [quickstart](https://docs.golem.network/docs/creators/ray/quickstart) shows you how to set Ray and Ray on Golem up, start your cluster, test it, and then stop it.
 It limits the explanation to the bare minimum - if you are looking for more details jump to [setup tutorial](https://docs.golem.network/docs/creators/ray/setup-tutorial)

-It is recommended to create a new directory and a clean virtual environment to play with the following.
-It will let you avoid cluttering your system's Python installation with unnecessary packages.
+We recommend creating a new directory and a clean Python virtual environment before you proceed.
+This avoids cluttering your system installation with unnecessary packages.

 ## Install software